 The East-meets-West amalgamation is also found in the store concepts.
 The Shang Xia Paris boutique is designed as a cloud-like space made out of 6000 thin ceramic panels.
 Historically, ceramic has been a crucial element of Chinese culture.
 Chinese ceramic has long been an object of admiration in Europe.
 On the other hand, the glossy white face of the ceramic panels creates a lighting state that is commonly found in the pointillism paintings of the Western impressionistic art era.

 Its Beijing boutique is a reflection on the historic city with its serried city walls.
-It was designed with a combination of rhythms and aesthetics using geometric patterns of bricks of masonry, aluminium, tea and wood.
+It was designed with a combination of rhythms and aesthetics using geometric patterns of bricks of masonry, aluminum, tea and wood.

 Shang Xia places a huge emphasis on the stories behind each of its product categories and the manufacturing process of the products themselves.
 It dedicates a space on its website to showcase the significance and process adopted for bamboo weaving, cashmere felt sculpting, furniture building and porcelain, which are used in creating its products.
 Its in-store sales consultants are also well-equipped with the knowledge behind each product’s creation to inform customers of the stories behind them.
 These stories are crucial to Shang Xia’s product strategy as it allows customers to not only understand more about the product but also about the brand philosophy.

 Furthermore, the brand also accepts requests for customization in orders for its products, but only for an additional premium cost.
 All these individual elements represent the overarching product strategy of Shang Xia, which is built on a deep commitment to quality and exclusivity.